jonnlai/run-tracker/README.md

 - [Geeksforgeeks](https://www.geeksforgeeks.org/how-to-make-a-table-in-python/) was consulted to learn how how to create a table in Python

-- [Stackoverflow](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal#287944) was consulted to learn how to add color to the text
+- [Stackoverflow](https://stackoverflow.com/questions/287871/how-do-i-print-colored-text-to-the-terminal#287944) was consulted to learn how to add colour to the text.

-- Code Institute's Love Sandwiches walkthrough project inspired this project and the steps of how to connect Python to Google Sheets were taken from it.
+- Code Institute's Love Sandwiches walkthrough project inspired this project, and the steps for connecting Python to Google Sheets were taken from it.